danipedro2006/Connway-s-Game-of-Life-Simulation/README.md

-# Conway's game of Life Simulation
+# Conway's Game of Life Simulation
 > This repository is about Conways's Game of Life.
 Hope you will like it!

 ## Table of contents